luishdemetrio/Vb6VirtualRegistry/README.md

 ```

-If we try to package and install the Project1 to the MSIX format, the application will throw the following an exception during the initialization because the **RICHTX32.OCX is not registered**:
+If we try to package and install the Project1 to the MSIX format right now, the application will throw the following an exception during the initialization because the **RICHTX32.OCX is not registered**:

 ![Missing OCX](Images/notRegistered.png)